 Glacial Retreat: Quantifying Changes in Glacier Cover Over Time

-In this activity, you will use satellite images from the NASA Landsat team to quantify changes in glacier cover over time.
+In this activity, students use satellite images from the NASA Landsat team to quantify changes in glacier cover over time from 1986 to 2018.
 This lesson utilizes change pair images of Bear Glacier in Kenai Fjords National Park, located on the southeastern portion of Alaska’s Kenai (pronounced: Key-nigh) Peninsula, bordering the Gulf of Alaska.

-To enable students to analyze changes in glacier cover over time using satellite images.
+- To analyze changes in glacier cover over time using satellite images.

 The following materials are available to download and print:

-• Cover change grid for each pair of students - You will need to transfer the ready-made grid to a transparency sheet.
+- Cover Change Grid for each pair of students - You will need to transfer the ready-made grid to a transparency sheet.
 (Found in Student Data Sheets)

 - NASA Landsat images for each pair of students showing Bear Glacier in 1986, 2002, and 2018 (Bear Glacier Images)

-• Markers with fine points for writing on transparencies
+- Markers of different colors with fine points for writing on transparencies

 We highly suggest that the NASA Landsat Images of Bear Glacier be printed out in color and laminated.
 Color images facilitate the differentiation of glacier cover from land cover, and laminating the satellite images allows them to be used more than once.